We all know that after updating to Windows 10 it is possible to experience various bugs and issues due to system incompatibility problems.

 Similar and by keeping this in mind, we might also get an Intel Service Manager Crash Report alert which will basically prompt us to make some changes within our system in order to address this problem.

 Basically, you will be able to fix your problem by applying a few updates, though if the error persists you will have to dig deeper in finding what’s the real cause; anyway, we will talk more about this during the guidelines from below.

 You might get numerous alerts on that matter, or you should be able to temporarily address the problem by restarting your device.
 Anyway, for a proper troubleshooting solution, check the lines from below.

-Update your system drivers
+1. Update your system drivers

 So, the best way in which you can fix your errors will be in getting the latest drivers and updates from your manufacturer official website.
 Also, it is recommended to update your BIOS chipset driver too, as there might be some problems related to the same.

 We strongly recommend TweakBit’s Driver Updater (approved by Microsoft and Norton) to automatically download all the outdated drivers on your PC.
 It’s a great tool which scans for updates as antivirus scans for threats.

 Disclaimer: some functions of this tool might not be free.

-Usually, this process is fixing the Windows 8 Intel Services Manager Crash errors; but if on your device you are still experiencing the same alert, then try to apply the next guidelines.
+Once your drivers are up to date, check if the problem is resolved.
+Usually, this process is fixing the Windows 10 Intel Services Manager Crash errors; but if on your device you are still experiencing the same alert, then try to apply the next guidelines.

-Disable Intel App Center
+2. Disable Intel App Center

 - Go to your Start Screen.

-- From there press “Wind + R” dedicated keyboard keys.
+- From there press Wind + R dedicated keyboard keys.

 - The Run box will be displayed.

-- On the same enter “msconfig”.
+- On the same enter msconfig.

 - Go to the Startup tab and just uncheck the Intel App Center box in order to disable the same.